jbcodeforce/spark-studies/docs/dev/python.md

 T-Men (1947) 1.0
 ```

+## Assessing similar movies

+This example is using Pandas with Spark to merge two files: movie rating and movie data.
+Spark context has the read_text from different files into a single RDD

 ## Movie recommendations

 It reads the rating file and map each line to a SQL Row(userID , movieID , rating) then transform it in data frame